Mike & Joyces Travel logs

 We checked with the mechanic this morning and found that the radiator shop would not have my radiator until late this afternoon probably 5:00 or around that time.
 They would pick up the radiator in the morning and start putting us back together.
 Ya gotta love these small towns and small town shops that run on their own time.
 To say that we are at their mercy would be an understatement.

-With this information we switched to plan "B" which was taking a sightseeing trip to Patagonia about 50-miles from here.
-In the mean time our phone rang and virtual friend Wayne McKenzie called to find out where we were.
+Before we got off on our daily sightseeing adventure our phone rang and virtual friend Wayne McKenzie called to find out where we were.
 Wayne and I have been communicating for a few weeks since we both knew we were going to be in the same general area.
 In our communications we determined that our paths would cross somewhere between Balmorhea, Texas and Tucson, Arizona around April 12 to 15.
 Wayne and his wife Rita's plans had them heading east across southern Arizona into Texas while our plans had us heading west across the same path.

 When Wayne called this morning we told him we were in the Gas City Travel Center parking lot at exit 302.
 He was leaving the Phoenix area so we scheduled to meet and have lunch.
 A bit before noon Wayne and Rita pulled into the parking lot next to us and it was like meeting old friends.
 Before long we were headed to exit 303 and Reb's Restaurant where we had a delightful lunch with great conversation.

 Wayne & Rita happen to be birders or at least they enjoy looking for the different varieties along the way.
 Wayne shared with us some special places near here.
 One of them just happened to be very near a nature preserve we were going to visit in Patagonia.
 It was in someone's back yard of all places.
-Later this afternoon Joyce and I stopped and spent several hours in this amazing back yard.
+Later this afternoon Joyce and I stopped and spent several hours in this amazing back yard in Patagonia, Arizona.

 We have met so many of our virtual friends on this trip and it has been great.
 I know that when Joyce and I visit Vancouver Island, British Columbia we will have friends and guides to make our stay enjoyable.